 5.2.
 Study limitations

 This being a qualitative study with a small sample size (n=20), generalizability of the findings to the whole country is a limitation.
 However, generalizability is not of so much priority in qualitative research (Valera et al., 2016).
 There were low levels of awareness of the law and SLT products hence making it difficult for some participants to sufficiently discuss some aspects on the ban as well as their feelings about the products.
 Finally, the data collection stage coincided with the Covid-19 pandemic and national response that necessitated that some interviews be conducted virtually.
-Consequently, unlike face-to-face sessions, the discussions over the phone limited the extent of probing and length of the interviews.
+Consequently, unlike face-to-face sessions, the online discussions limited the extent of probing and length of the interviews.

 Author Contributions: Conceptualization, D.M., A.R., H.L. and S.K.; methodology, D.M, S.K. and H.L.; software, D.M., S.K. and F.D., validation, K.S., L.B. and A.M.; formal analysis, D.M., S.K. and F.D.; investigation, D.M., S.K., H.L. and A.R.; resources, D.M. and L.B.; data curation, D.M. and F.D.; writing—original draft preparation, D.M. and S.K.; writing—review and editing, F.D., A.M., L.B., and K.S.; visualization, D.M. and F.D.; supervision, A.M. and L.B.; project administration, D.M. and S.K.; funding acquisition, D.M., and L.B.
 All authors have read and agreed to the published version of the manuscript.